 Teaching and Learning

-By identifying existing opportunities for learning, by considering ways in which current pedagogical approaches may both serve and limit the field, and by supporting research into new ASC teaching and learning alternatives, the team will make contributions to long term sustainability and quality work in Art for Social Change in Canada.
+By identifying existing opportunities for learning, by considering ways in which current pedagogical approaches may both serve and limit the field, and by supporting research into new ASC teaching and learning alternatives, the Teaching and Learning team’s contributions seek to foster long term sustainability and quality work in Art for Social Change in Canada.